Searching for exotic Higgs bosons from top quark decays at the HL-LHC

 \end{itemize}

-Although our approach would be sufficiently model independent, as also mentioned in \cite{Bhattacharyya:2022ciw}, $\chi$ and $H$ with the above properties do emerge as byproducts in a wide class of flavor models which contain three Higgs doublets, e.g. those relying on flavor groups $S_3$ \cite{Bhattacharyya:2012ze,Bhattacharyya:2010hp} or $\Delta (27)$ \cite{Bhattacharyya:2012pi}.
-Since there is no $HVV$ coupling and the Yukawa couplings of $H$ and $\chi$ remain purely off-diagonal, neither the LEP2 limit nor the electroweak precision constraints apply on the mass of $H$ or $\chi$.
-So both $H$ and $\chi$ can be light.
-Even though their charged Higgs partners are heavy (in TeV range), the presence of more than two Higgs doublets, in a broader perspective of the parent models, helps accommodate the mass splittings between the charged and neutral states within the acceptable range of the $T$ parameter.
+Although our approach would be sufficiently model independent, as also mentioned in \cite{Bhattacharyya:2022ciw}, $\chi$ and $H$ with the above properties do emerge as byproducts in a wide class of flavor models which contain three Higgs doublets, e.g. those relying on flavor groups $S_3$ \cite{Bhattacharyya:2012ze,Bhattacharyya:2010hp,Khater:2021wcx,Kuncinas:2020wrn,Kuncinas:2022whn} or $\Delta (27)$ \cite{Bhattacharyya:2012pi}.
+Since there is no $HVV$ coupling and the Yukawa couplings of $H$ and $\chi$ remain purely off-diagonal, the LEP2 limit \cite{Teixeira-Dias:2008omh} does not apply on the mass of $H$ or $\chi$.
+Both $H$ and $\chi$ can be taken to be light.
+The parent flavor models from which the above couplings descend generally contain three Higgs doublets, i.e. they contain an additional set of neutral and charged nonstandard scalars than offered by a two Higgs doublet model. $H$ and $\chi$ happen to be the lighter of the two sets of nonstandard CP-even and CP-odd scalars.
+Although their innate flavor symmetries do not permit $VVH$ coupling, the $ZZ\chi$, $W^\pm H^\mp\chi$ and $W^\pm H^\mp H$ couplings do exist.
+It is known in a two Higgs doublet context, as demonstrated e.g. in \cite{Bhattacharyya:2013rya}, that if the mass splittings between the nonstandard charged and neutral scalar states are within 100 GeV range, the constraint from the electroweak oblique parameters can be comfortably satisfied, provided the absolute masses of those states weigh within a few hundred GeV.
+It may be noted that a charged Higgs weighing as low as a few hundred GeV is compatible with the LHC data for low $\tan\beta$ with appropriate nonstandard Yukawa couplings.
+In the context of models with three Higgs doublets, the second set of charged and neutral scalars may be kept a bit heavier (e.g. $\sim$ TeV) and as degenerate as possible to be consistent with electroweak precision constraints~\cite{Chakraborti:2021bpy}.
+It is also worth noting that the two sets of charged Higgs in a three Higgs doublet scenario may conspire to partially cancel each other's contribution to $b \to s \gamma$.
+As a result, a relatively light charged Higgs weighing a few hundred GeV can be accommodated within the radiative $B$ decay constraints \cite{Boto:2021qgu}.